 The ancient Greek word Agora refers to a public open space used for assemblies and markets.
 It captures the informal nature of our weekly meetings, a place where exchange of knowledge, ideas, and an engaging conversation takes place.

-We record some of our online meetings, the past recordings are available here.
+- Presentation slides from our past meetings are available here.
+We also record some of our online meetings, the past recordings are available here

-July 8, 13:00 – 14:00 CEST
+May 19, 13:00 – 14:00 CEST

 Jie Yang: ARCH: Know What Your Machine Doesn't Know

 Despite their impressive performance, machine learning systems remain prohibitively unreliable in safety-, trust- and ethically sensitive domains.
 Recent discussions in different sub-fields of AI have reached the consensus of knowledge need in machines; few discussions, however, have touched upon the diagnosis of what knowledge is needed.
 In this proposal, I will present our ongoing work on ARCH, a human-in-the-loop, reasoning-based tool for diagnosing the unknowns of a machine learning system.
 ARCH leverages human intelligence to create domain knowledge required for a given task and to describe the internal behavior of a machine learning system; it infers the missing or incorrect knowledge of the system with the built-in probabilistic, abductive reasoning engine.
 ARCH is a generic tool that can be applied to machine learning in different contexts; in the talk, I will present several applications in which ARCH is currently being developed and tested, including health, finance, smart buildings, and conversational agents.